SQL to find duplicate rows

 How do I find duplicate rows in a table in SQL?

-To find duplicates you group by the column(s) that define a duplicate and keep only the groups that appear more than once.
+To find duplicate rows you group by the column(s) that define a duplicate and keep only the groups that appear more than once.
+Group by one column for simple duplicates, or by several columns when a duplicate is defined by the combination — the same query also lets you check whether a table has any duplicate records before you clean them up.
 GROUP BY collapses rows that share the same email into one group.
 COUNT(*) counts how many rows landed in each group.
 HAVING filters groups after aggregation — WHERE cannot be used here because the count does not exist until after grouping.
 Group by multiple columns (e.g. GROUP BY first_name, last_name) when a duplicate is defined by a combination.

 Does this work in PostgreSQL, MySQL, SQL Server, and SQLite?